Blendify/blender-manual/blender_docs/manual/sculpt_paint/sculpting/adaptive.rst

 The more subdivision the more computing will be needed.
 With the Blender stack no-destructive data, multiresolution sculpting will help when you have a clean topology base mesh.

-When sculpting with multiresolution we have the ability sculpt in different levels of subdivision, this mean we can sculpt some details in subdivision level 1 and add more details in subdivision 2 and go back to subdivision 1 correct some mistakes.
+When sculpting with multiresolution we have the ability to sculpt in different levels of subdivision, this mean we can sculpt some details in subdivision level 1 and add more details in subdivision 2 and go back to subdivision 1 correct some mistakes.
 While this workflow is often used, Multiresolution Modifier has some limitations.
 You may end up with some mesh distortions.